KipedeneCoulibaly/Hemovision/README.md

 - Joseph LIEBER ([GitHub](https://github.com/josephlieber75/) / [LinkedIn](https://www.linkedin.com/in/joseph-lieber-687878a6/))
 - Kipédène COULIBALY ([GitHub](https://github.com/KipedeneCoulibaly/) / [LinkedIn](https://www.linkedin.com/in/kip%C3%A9d%C3%A8necoulibaly/))

-You can browse and run the [notebooks](./notebooks).
+You can browse and run the the modeling report and EDA [notebooks](./notebooks).

-You will need to install the dependencies (in a dedicated environment) :
+You will need to install the dependencies (in a dedicated environment) to be able to run the application locally :

 ```
 pip install -r requirements.txt